Garth619/studiobarre/wp-content/plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 2.31 =
+* Fix: Remove call to `xdebug_get_function_stack()` causing fatal PHP error.

+= 2.30 =
+* New: A **new shortcode, [mla_term_list],** composes lists, dropdown controls and checkbox lists for flat and hierarchical taxonomies.
+* New: A new example plugin, `/media-library-assistant/examples/mla-term-list-hooks-example.php.txt` has been added.
+It documents the filters (hooks) provided by the `[mla_term_list]` shortcode.
+* New: A new example plugin, `/media-library-assistant/examples/mla-custom-taxonomy-example.php.txt` has been added.
+It defines three custom taxonomies and shows how to combine `[mla_term_list]` and `[mla_gallery]` terms search parameters.
+* New: The Settings/Media Library Assistant "MLA Gallery" tab has been renamed "Shortcodes" to more accurately reflect its content.
+An expanded jump table makes it easier to access the style and markup sections for each shortcode.
+* New: A data element specification has been added to the taxonomy terms data substitution prefix.
+For example, you can get the term slug value(s) by coding `[+terms:attachment_category(slug)+]`.
+* New: **Field-level substitution parameter filters (hooks)** have been added to allow you to create and access custom substitution parameters and format options.
+* New: A new example plugin, `/media-library-assistant/examples/mla-substitution-parameter-hooks-example.php.txt` has been added.
+It documents all the new hooks and adds a custom "parent_terms:" prefix to illustrate their use.
+* New: A new "Taxonomy term keyword(s) search" parameter has been added to change the delimiter used to separate terms in the input list.
+* New: A new example plugin, `/media-library-assistant/examples/mla-bulk-edit-remap-example.php.txt` has been added.
+It performs IPTC/EXIF and Custom Field mapping at the conclusion of a Bulk Edit action, so data sources like "terms:" are properly applied.
+* New: A new example plugin, `/media-library-assistant/examples/mla-current-user-example.php.txt` has been added.
+It changes the `[mla_gallery]` parameter `author=current` to the ID value of the current logged in user.
+* New: The `/media-library-assistant/examples/mla-project-slug-example.php.txt` example plugin has been enhanced to allow one or more `attachment_tags` terms to be excluded from the filtered results.
+* New: The `/media-library-assistant/examples/mla-insert-fixit.php.txt` example plugin has been enhanced to link unattached items that are inserted in or are the Featured Image for a post or page.
+* New: Additional debug log messages have been added for IPTC/EXIF and Custom Field mapping AJAX actions.
+* Fix: The `mla-media-modal-scripts.js` script has been changed to **avoid "Uncaught RangeError" problems**.
+* Fix: The `posts_per_page` parameter is no longer ignored when the data selection parameter is `ids=` (or `include=`).
+* Fix: Corrupted `exif:DateTimeOriginal` values are replaced by `xmp:CreateDate` when possible.
+The original bad EXIF value is retained as `exif:BadDateTimeOriginal`.
+* Fix: MLA Media Manager enhancements are now loaded when plugins such as Beaver Builder invoke the Media Manager on the "front end".
+* Fix: Polylang version 1.8+ API changes have been incorporated, eliminating "deprecated" warning messages.
+* Fix: Files with valid, but empty XMP metadata that contain no namespaces are now handled without generating PHP Warning messages.

 = 2.25 =
 * New: **Argument Substitution Parameters** can be added to custom markup templates to provide default values for shortcode parameters.
 See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section or the Settings/Media Library Assistant Documentation tab for more information.
 * New: For the Media/Assistant submenu, the **list/grid view switcher** has been added so you can access the WordPress Media/Library grid view even if the Media/Library submenu entry has been suppressed.
 A new option in the Settings/Media Library Assistant General tab controls the switcher display.